 Concerns About Hip-Flexors

-On the subject of sit-ups, Knox is an exception to a large chorus of nay-sayers.
-Detractors feel it's easy for the hip flexors, which connect to the front of the lower spine, to take over the work you want your abs to do.
+On the subject of sit-ups, detractors feel it's easy for the hip flexors, which connect to the front of the lower spine, to take over the work you want your abs to do.
 That diminishes ab activation and can strain the lower back, causing pain, especially if your abs are relatively weak.
 Plus, overworked or too-tight hip flexors can cause a forward pull on the lower spine, resulting in back problems.

 Form Is Essential

-To avoid these problems, Knox says to make sure your head and neck muscles are completely relaxed and your neck straight.
+To avoid these problems, make sure your head and neck muscles are completely relaxed and your neck straight.
 Your hands steady the head, not tug your body upward, which can hurt your neck and is also the main source of detracting from ab work.
-Your feet should be flat on the floor, shoulder width apart and knees up, Knox says.
-If you like sit-ups, you can keep your hip-flexors happy with moves like the kneeling hip flexor stretch.
+Your feet should be flat on the floor, shoulder-width apart and knees up.
+If you like sit-ups, you can keep your hip-flexors happy with moves like the kneeling hip-flexor stretch, says ACE Fitness.

 Push-Ups All Around